Vancouver Whitecaps tip Salgado to become 'world class'

+Vancouver Whitecaps management believe the number 1 selection in the 2011 MLS SuperDraft can become a world class player.
 The Whitecaps took 17-year old forward Omar Salgado with the overall first pick, surprising plenty of people who were adamant either Darlington Nagbe or Perry Kitchen would go at one.

 But the Whitecaps are adamant that the former Chivas Guadalajara and current USA U20 man is the one with the most scope for development.